Luxury suites to the Philadelphia Flyers games are available here!

 Four more Stanley Cup Finals appearances for the team would yield no more championships.
 The Flyers head into the 2018-2019 season hungry for a third title.
 Despite great play over the years from some amazing stars in Philadelphia, the Cup drought continues.

 Today’s team is different from what Philly fans are used to seeing.
 This young squad which is lacking much of the famous grit that put the Flyers on the map has head coach Dave Hakstol working towards solidifying an identity for his club.
 While the bones are in place with pillars of the lineup in Claude Giroux, Wayne Simmonds, Shayne Gostisbehere (who recently signed a six year extension), and Ivan Provorov, there is a lot of work to be done in filling out the rest of the roster.
 Jakub Voracek, Sean Couturier, Travis Konecny, Valtteri Filppula, and Nolan Patrick also play large roles for this team.
 A healthy Brian Elliott to put between the pipes may be a big help this year.
+Picking up James Van Riemsdyk for a second stint in Philly this offseason may be vitally important.
+Van Riemsdyk is a solid player who spent the early seasons of his career with the Flyers.
+A five year contract worth $35 million will incentivize him to help lead this group and bring even more toughness to the squad.

 Earning a playoff berth with a record of 42-26-14, the Flyers are hard at work to forge a new future in Philadelphia, while paying homage to legends of the past including Bobby Clarke, Bernie Parent, Bill Barber, Mark Howe, Eric Lindros, Brian Propp, Ron Hextall, John LeClair, and Rick MacLeish.
 Click here for more information about the Philadelphia Flyers.